Gigoo25/BrainiacAutoCleanupTool/Readme.txt

 -Before running the tool-
 	-Be sure to read the onscreen instructions carefully (Atleast on the first run).
 	-Be sure to run the tool as an administrator or it will not run.
-	-Do not try to run this tool on anything below Windows 7.
+	-Do not try to run this tool on anything below Windows XP.
 It won't work.

 -When running the tool-
 	-It is wise to not reboot the computer until the process is done.
 Although the tool